 (7) Jehovah will guard you against all harm.
 He will guard your life.

 (8) Jehovah will guard you in all you do From now on and forever.

 (Reference of words below: Reprint 4311)

 The Lord’s dear people never needed help more than at the present time.
 The difficulty with some, however, is that they do not realize their need.

-“Let him that thinketh he standeth, take heed lest he fall.”
+- “Wherefore let him that thinketh he standeth take heed lest he fall” (1 Corinthians 10:12).

-“Let us fear, lest a promise being left of entering into his rest, any of you should seem to come short of it.”—Heb.
-4:1.
+- “Let us fear, lest a promise being left of entering into his rest, any of you should seem to come short of it” (Hebrews 4:1).

-The text reminds us further that those who need help and who realize it should:
+Those who need help and who realize it, should:

 We are not to despise assistance from any quarter, but our chief reason for receiving any assistance should be our conviction that it has come from the Lord, whether through the ear or through the eye and the printed page or however.

 We are to remember that we are contending against a great Adversary and wily foe, and that we are not sufficient of ourselves to conquer, but that our only HOPE is in abiding in the Lord’s love, by seeking to do those things which are pleasing to him and heeding the counsel of his Word and the leadings of his providence.